calberoni/OTA_by_CAN_RP2040/README.md

 - Increase chunk size by migrating to CAN-FD, or implement dynamic chunk sizing with sequence numbers.
 - Integrate the host tool into CI/CD pipelines by scripting Arduino CLI compilation and automatic CAN deployment.
 - Report detailed progress to a UI dashboard by consuming the status counters.

-## License

-No explicit license is provided in this repository.
-Consult the project owner before redistributing or reusing the code.